 Choosing your destination

 You should consider your major when selecting your abroad destination.
 Most experiences are sponsored by another university.
 OIA can assist you to find the country and the university that is the best fit for you.
-Approved study-abroad programs include UNC-EP
+The main program for study abroad is ISEP-Direct.
+For other approved study abroad programs, visit www.Studyabroad101.com.

 We offer summer, semester and year-long programs, as well as short-term programs from two to five weeks.
 You should consider your classification, major and financial plan when determining your length of study.